Add your promotional text...

 Questions: We’re Here to Support You

 If any of the above applies to you or if you have concerns about whether Shaking Medicine is right for you, please message us.
 We’re here to ensure your SM journey is safe, effective, and tailored to your needs.
 Contact us for guidance from Dr. Keith Motes and our team.
+If the precautions on this page do not apply to you then feel free to get started with our Beginners Course in the Shaking Medicine Community on Skool.

 Key Takeaways